SamuelTallet/SketchUp-PBR-Plugin/docs/README.md

 Workflow
 --------

-PBR Viewport opens **automatically** when:
+PBR Viewport updates **automatically** when:

-- SketchUp starts,
 - You create or open a SketchUp model,
 - You apply changes in PBR Material Editor.

-But you may want open **manually** PBR Viewport.
+But you may want update **manually** PBR Viewport.
 To do so, I recommend you to [map a keyboard shortcut](https://help.sketchup.com/article/3000232) to menu entry: "Extensions" > "Physically-Based Rendering" > "Reopen Viewport".

 Documentation
 -------------